Get insider access

 4. Best Budget Beats Headphones

 Like many of this manufacturer's products, they provide a bass-rich listening experience, with extra rumble and punch that works well for genres like EDM and hip-hop.
 Unlike some budget headphones, they have a companion app.
-However, it only lets you toggle auto-pause and auto-call answering on and off.
+However, its functionality is limited—only allowing you to toggle auto-pause and auto-call answering on and off.
 It doesn't include an EQ or presets for sound customization.
 Their mic has a passable recording quality but can't separate your voice from loud ambient sounds, so they aren't suitable for making calls from a busy street or bus.
-That said, if you want simple headphones, they have a solid performance for daily music and podcast listening.
-If you want to cut the strings, it'll up the price of entry with the Beats Solo Buds True Wireless as your next step up.
+That said, if you want simple headphones, they have a solid performance for casual music and podcast listening sessions.
+If you want to drop the cable, it'll up the price of entry with the Beats Solo Buds as the next option from the brand.

 See our review